Liselotte Welskopf-Henrich: Support of Native American causes

-Welskopf-Henrich was a life-long supporter of Native American causes.
-She was convinced European culture had much to learn from Native American culture about how to live a life worth living in a modern, technological age.
-She worked to have Native American authors translated into German and went out of her way to help Native Americans improve their material conditions.
-She petitioned public officials about the plight of Native Americans whom she had met in prisons and offered to help pay for their legal defense.
+Welskopf-Henrich was a lifelong supporter of Native American causes.
+She worked to have Native American authors translated into German and went out of her way to support Native Americans in their efforts to improve their material conditions.
+She sent parcels of clothing and toys to families she had met on her travels and donated 900 of the 3,000 Deutschmark Gerstäcker prize money to the United Natives of America in California and the Association on Indian Affairs in New York.
+She wrote to President Jimmy Carter and to civil-rights attorney Sanford Rosen on the rights of the Indian nations.
+She petitioned public officials on behalf of Native Americans she had met in prisons and offered to help pay for their legal defense.
 She was well-regarded on the Pine Ridge Reservation and felt it was crucial for the two cultures to communicate with each other.

-In 1969, during one of her trips to the US, she assisted Native American activists during the Occupation of Alcatraz and collaborated with the leading Native American activist newspaper at the time, the Akwesasne Notes.
-In 1973, she attended Pedro Bissonette's memorial on the Pine Ridge Reservation.
-Bisonette was a Oglala Sioux leader during the Occupation of Wounded Knee.
-He had been killed by police officers in Pine Ridge during a routine check of a car.
+During the 1969-71 Occupation of Alcatraz, she visited the island, helped secure the occupiers' drinking-water supply, and assisted Native American activists and collaborated with the leading Native American activist newspaper at the time, the Akwesasne Notes.
+In 1974, she attended a memorial for Pedro Bissonette on the Pine Ridge Reservation.
+Bissonette was an Oglala Lakota leader during the 1973 Occupation of Wounded Knee.
+He had been shot by Bureau of Indian Affairs police at a roadblock in Pine Ridge in October 1973; the circumstances remain disputed.